 Delving deeper with their academic studies, students in Year 10 continue with a challenging program consisting of core and elective subjects.
 The selection of elective studies does not, in Year 10, require students to complete a semester of study from specific areas.
 At this stage in their academic development students will be able to partake of a wide curriculum to enhance their areas of interests, challenge their abilities and better inform their future choices.
 Year 10 is a critical academic midpoint to a student’s extraordinary academic experience at St Clare’s College.

 Years 11 and 12

-In Years 11 and 12 students continue on their academic pathway to optimise their skills for participation in an ever increasing complex and dynamic world beyond St Clare’s College.
+In Years 11 and 12 students continue on their academic pathway to optimise their skills for participation in an ever-increasing complex and dynamic world beyond St Clare’s College.
 All students study Religious Studies and English and many students undertake one of the five different courses available in Mathematics.
 The array of subjects available to students offers diverse learning opportunities in a supportive environment that embraces critical thinking, growth mindset and visible learning principles.
 The majority of courses throughout the senior years can be studied at a Tertiary (T) or Accredited (A) level with some courses on offer as Vocational (V), which provide students the opportunity to gain nationally recognised qualifications.
-Throughout these two years students generally study five or six courses each semester.
-The attainment of the Senior Secondary Certificate is justifiable reward for a commitment to learning and recognises the growth students have experienced during this vital developmental period.
+Throughout these two years, students generally study five courses each semester.
+The attainment of the Senior Secondary Certificate is a justifiable reward for a commitment to learning and recognises the growth students have experienced during this vital developmental period.

 The curriculum at St Clare’s College provides students with a dynamic enriching pathway upon which a Catholic holistic education experience can be realised.